 Of course, we need to accept that there were two men who didn't live to see the consummation of this incredible saga: Christopher Reeve and Alexander Salkind.

 Christopher, I think, would have loved the idea that Superman®: The Movie and Superman® II would now be given the restoration they deserved; Alexander, on the other hand, would have considered it his ultimate revenge against everybody who had ever trashed him for all the ideas he and Ilya had ever had, from the other Supermovies, to Supergirl® and Santa Claus: The Movie™, and even, to some extent, Christopher Columbus: The Discovery.

 To be honest with you, Hiphats, this is a perfectly good occasion, I think, for you to come back online and let the world know your feelings about this.
 It matters not to me whether you want to communicate in private or publicly; if you want to speak out in private, you know where to reach me.

 For George Lucas was right: ours indeed remains a generation grown up without Faerie tales.
 Great storytelling is always being sacrificed in the name of modern technology.
-Such was never the case in 1985; I only hope that in 2013 --- and perhaps beyond --- a new generation of believers will continue the innovations and achievements begun by Alexander and Ilya Salkind, and the many others who followed them, so that our children will one day be able to tell their descendants, as Granny the Storyteller tells her audience at the beginning of Santa Claus: The Movie:
+Such was never the case in 1985; I only hope that a new generation of believers will continue the innovations and achievements begun by Alexander and Ilya Salkind, and the many others who followed them, so that our children will one day be able to tell their descendants, as Granny the Storyteller tells her audience at the beginning of Santa Claus: The Movie: